awesome-foss/awesome-sysadmin/README.md

 ## Status Pages

-* [Cachet](https://cachethq.io) - An open source status page system written in PHP.
+* [Cachet](https://cachethq.io) - Status page system written in PHP.
-* [Stashboard](http://www.stashboard.org) - The open source status page for cloud services and APIs.
+* [Stashboard](http://www.stashboard.org) - Status page for cloud services and APIs.
-* [System Status Dashboard (SSD)](http://www.system-status-dashboard.com/) - SSD is a status dashboard designed to provide an easy to understand view into an organization's infrastructure health status.
+* [System Status Dashboard (SSD)](http://www.system-status-dashboard.com/) - Overview about an organization's infrastructure health status.
 * [Staytus](http://staytus.co/) - Staytus is a complete solution for publishing the latest information about any issues with your web applications, networks or services.

 ## Ticketing systems